Low Testosterone Treatment Specialist (Dr. Michael Aziz)

 Michael Aziz, MD

-Primary Care Physician & Internist located in Midtown East, New York, NY
+Primary Care Physician & Internist located in New York, NY

 Low Testosterone Treatment Q & A

 Testosterone is the male sex hormone that makes you a man and gives you; your masculinity.
-It is a minor hormone, meaning it is not needed for survival, but you will feel lousy and miserable if your level is low.
+It is a minor hormone, meaning it is not needed for survival, but you will feel lousy and miserable if your levels are low.
 Low testosterone levels can also shorten your life.

 What’s a “Normal” Testosterone Level?